-We have made this single vineyard Shiraz to explore and celebrate the geological climatic and soil diversity of the region.
-This wine comes from a single block, a small plot of land with a unique flavour profile and personality.
+Scarce Earth is a McLaren Vale initiative exploring and celebrating the geological climatic and soil diversity of the region.
+All wines come from a single block, a small plot of land with a unique flavour profile and personality.

-The 2012 Shiraz is made using grapes from our Chanticleer Vineyard.
+The 2013 Chanticleer Shiraz is made using Shiraz grapes from our Chanticleer Vineyard.
 It has been hand-made, hand bottled and is unfiltered.
-The wine was open fermented and then matured in five year old French oak to allow the expression of the vineyard in its purest form.
+The wine was open fermented then matured in four year old French oak to allow the expression of the vineyard in its purest form.

 Soil Type: Urrbrae stony loam

 Vine Age: 30 years